Ryan-Martin22/The-Cocktail-Lab/README.md

 * WAVE Accessibility Evaluation Tool was used to test accessibility. ![Accessibility](assets/images/Screenshot15.png)

-* To test the responsiveness of the website i utilised Chrome DevTools to inspect the wensite at differnet screen sizes.
+* To test the responsiveness of the website i utilised Chrome DevTools to inspect the website at different screen sizes.
 I also tested on my mobile and mobile devices of family and freinds.

-* Interactivity testing was done by clicking all links on the website and ensured they were functiadded oning correctly.
+* Interactivity testing was done by clicking all links on the website and ensured they were functioning correctly.